Odin Teatret: History

 In 1961, Italian theatre student Eugenio Barba left his studies at State Theatre School in Warsaw to join Jerzy Grotowski at Teatr 13 Rzędów in Opole.
 After three years with Grotowski, Barba travelled to India where he learned Kathakali, then returned to Oslo with the intention of becoming a theatre director.
 As a foreigner in Norway he found this was not easy, so he formed his own company, Odin Teatret, in October 1964.
 The company members were young people who had failed to gain admission to the Oslo State Theatre School and they rehearsed their first production in an air raid shelter.

-In 1965, the Danish municipality of Holstebro invited Odin Teatret to create a theatre laboratory there, offering an old farm and a small sum of money.
-Nordisk Teaterlaboratorium was established as the umbrella organisation for Odin Teatret and all its activities.
-Since 1984, Odin Teatret has been a self-governing institution and today employs a permanent salaried staff of 18 (including actors, technicians and administrative staff).
+In 1966, the Danish municipality of Holstebro invited Odin Teatret to create a theatre laboratory there, offering an old farm and a small sum of money.

 In 1979, Barba founded ISTA, the International School of Theatre Anthropology as an itinerant university and multicultural network of performers and scholars whose common field of study is theatre anthropology.
 Since 1990, ISTA in collaboration with the University of Bologna has organised the University of Eurasian Theatre, holding conferences and encounters of a theoretical-practical character.
 Another ISTA activity is Theatrum Mundi, a performance montage of scenes drawn from the repertoire of the physical scores of the Asian and Odin actors.

+In 1984 Nordisk Teaterlaboratorium was established as the umbrella organisation for Odin Teatret and all its activities.
+Since 1984, Odin Teatret has been a self-governing institution and today employs a permanent salaried staff of 18 (including actors, technicians and administrative staff).

 In 1992, the Centre for Theatre Laboratory Studies (CTLS) was established at Odin Teatret in collaboration with Aarhus University.
 As well as documenting and archiving all of Odin Teatret's activities, CTLS is researching the contribution of contemporary and historic theatre laboratories, promoting exchange between national and international theatre networks, and initiating seminars and conferences on theatre laboratories as a creative professional and theoretical environment.

 Company

 Founding Director Eugenio Barba continues to lead the company, and some of the original actors remain.
-The 2018 company included actors Luis Alonso, Kai Bredholt, Roberta Carreri, Jan Ferslev, Elena Floris, Donald Kitt, Tage Larsen, Else Marie Laukvik (founding member), Caroline Pizarro, Iben Nagel Rasmussen, Julia Varley, Frans Winther, Parvathy Baul and I Wayan Bawa.
+The 2025 company included actors Antonia Cioaza, Jan Ferslev, Tage Larsen, Else Marie Laukvik, Jakob Nielsen, Rina Skeel, Ulrik Skeel and Julia Varley.

-Founding member Torgeir Wethal died in June 2010 and became the first Odin Teatret member to be buried in the Odin "family grave" in Holstebro.

 Performances

-Odin Teatret has created some 74 performances, of which about 25 remain in its repertoire.
+Odin Teatret has created some 83 performances, of which some remain in its repertoire.